 What we like: New to the apparel scene but quickly making a name for themselves.

 What we don’t: Fairly small number of offerings and unproven long-term durability.

 Black Diamond is a climbing company at heart and a relative newcomer to the world of ski apparel, but they're making strides with a growing lineup of capable technical shells.
-Their leading design is the Mission Ski Shell, which is a non-insulated, Gore-Tex-equipped hardshell that stacks up very competitively to alternatives like Arc'teryx's Sabre/Sentinel AR and Patagonia's Untracked.
+Their leading design is the Mission Ski Shell, which is a non-insulated, Gore-Tex-equipped hardshell that stacks up very competitively to alternatives like Arc'teryx's Sabre/Sentinel AR.
+We’ve also been impressed by their more affordable Recon Stretch, which combines BD’s proprietary waterproofing with four-way stretch for excellent comfort and mobility both in and out of bounds.
 All in all, BD excels in the big-mountain and touring worlds, and we found their ski jackets to be a good-looking bunch, with clean styling and classy color choices.

 It's true that Black Diamond has a ways to go to match the top brands in reputation and total number of offerings, but they’ve shown an innovative touch of late.
 Like Outdoor Research, they’ve developed their own stretchy membrane, dubbed BD.dry, that balances weather protection with mobility, comfort, and breathability.
 Plus, they’re utilizing a more environmentally friendly durable water repellant (DWR) finish that doesn’t rely on PFCs on a number of their shells (including the BoundaryLine Mapped Insulated).
 Time will tell if they can catch up and become a big-time player, but they have name recognition and a knack for making quality products on their side.

 What we like: Wide collection of winter-ready gear and accessories.

 What we don’t: Cheaper-feeling designs than many of the brands above.